guardian/source/README.md

 We welcome contributions to the Source Design System!
 Before you begin, please read our [Contributing Guidelines](https://github.com/guardian/source-components/tree/master/CONTRIBUTING.md)

-We also have a chat room (internal) at [Digital/Design System Team 📐](https://chat.google.com/room/AAAA1vmbCh8).
+We also have a chat room (internal) at [Digital/Design system 👩‍🎨](https://chat.google.com/room/AAAAGDIhXQs).

 ### Install